 This is especially important if you have a separate mobile version of your site, rather than a responsive design.
 Customers will often search for and find you on mobile, and then switch to desktop browsers in order to complete a conversion or find out more information.
 They may be browsing on a tablet, which will often load the simplified mobile version of your site even though it can handle the desktop size.
 Include a link to the full desktop version of your website so that it’s easy for customers to switch from one to the other—but don’t force customers to use the desktop version to find out the information described above.

 Your mobile website should be simple, elegant, and very easy to read and navigate.
 The best mobile websites include the vital information that mobile users will need and then link to the full website for more details on individual items or policies.
-If your booking or sales system is mobile-friendly (like Checkfront), then you stand to increase conversions by including e-commerce components as well.
-Mobile customers are generally looking for information that will lead them to a purchase; a good mobile website will give them that information and encourage them to convert.
+If you have a mobile booking system (like Checkfront), then you stand to increase conversions by including e-commerce components as well.
+Mobile customers are generally looking for information that will lead them to a purchase; a good mobile website will give them that information and increase your mobile conversion rate.